 We are obliged to keep confidential the information provided to us.
 However, we will be happy to forward your details or email to other heirs, if you ask us by official letter.

 In civil law, notaries have extensive powers that include the preparation of wills, estate matters and property transfers.
 In France as in Quebec, notaries, among other assignments, are mandated to settle successions.
 In the US (except in Louisiana) and in the rest of Canada, where the notarial profession does not exist, this task is rather reserved for lawyers.
 These professionals of the inheritance law appoint us to determine and locate the heirs of a deceased person.
-Usually, we conduct our research across several countries, and we incur expenses to carry out our mission.
-The Probate Genealogist profession is a highly specialized field.
+Usually, we conduct our researches across several countries, and we incur expenses to carry out our mission.
+The inheritance genealogist profession is a highly specialized field.
 We work closely with notaries and lawyers.

 In the presence of a real estate, you will be asked for your written consent to put the property for sale.
 The value is determined by one or many real estate agents.
 When all the inheritors have returned the signed agreements, the property can then be sold on the market.
 The sale made, the notary calculates estate taxes (for estates in France), pays for the various debts and then shares the remaining assets following the percentage accruing to each heir.